 If you are new to persimmon this pilaf is a great introduction to this frequently overlooked fruit.

 Fuyu persimmons (sometimes called Sweet Persimmons) are what you are looking for here.
 Look for fruit that are a beautiful shiny orange without blemishes.

 And don't be tempted to squeeze them.
 Despite appearances, they are actually quite delicate.
 Flavor wise, persimmons are a little hard to describe.
 I'd say they are somewhere between an apple and a peach but much subtler and with a slight hint of spice.

 So tell me, have you tried persimmons?
 What are your favourite ways to enjoy sweet persimmons?

-- 500g (1 pound) butternut pumpkin, peeled, deseeded and cut into triangles
+- 1 lb butternut pumpkin aka butternut squash, peeled, deseeded and cut into triangles

 - 1 cup quinoa